 3 Days in Boston

 What is there to do in Boston?
 Quite a lot!
-But, since the city is so big, I’ve given you a quickie 2 day itinerary that covers the city’s highlights which gives you a little taste of everything the city is famous for.
+But, since the city is so big, I’ve given you a Boston guide that covers the city’s highlights which gives you a little taste of everything the city is famous for.

 Tour a local brewery